Open-Attestation/oa-verify/README.md

 By default the provided `verify` method performs multiple checks on a document

-- for the type `DOCUMENT_STATUS`: it runs `OpenAttestationEthereumDocumentStoreIssued`, `OpenAttestationEthereumDocumentStoreRevoked` and `OpenAttestationEthereumTokenRegistryIssued` verifiers
+- for the type `DOCUMENT_STATUS`: it runs `OpenAttestationEthereumDocumentStoreStatus` and `OpenAttestationEthereumTokenRegistryStatus` verifiers
 - for the type `DOCUMENT_INTEGRITY`: it runs `OpenAttestationHash` verifier
 - for the type `ISSUER_IDENTITY`: it runs `OpenAttestationDnsTxt` verifier